vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/GenerateMetaCLInterface.md

 `-I <path to Clang's implementation of opencl-c.h>` A path to the directory containing the required `opencl-c.h` header.
 (If the [installation tutorial](./InstallingMetaCL.md) was followed, it should be located in `/path/to/MetaMorph/metamorph-generators/opencl/clang_tarball/clang+llvm-6.0.1-x86_64-linux-gnu-ubuntu-16.04/lib/clang/6.0.1/include`.)

 `[Project-specific compilation arguments]` Application-specific conditional compilation options.
-These must be the same as the options provided to the OpenCL JIT Compiler at runtime --- or analagous offline compilation step ---, and currently only one set can be incorporated into the generated interface at a time.
+These must be the same as the options provided to the OpenCL JIT compiler at runtime --- or analagous offline compilation step ---, and currently only one set can be incorporated into the generated interface at a time.

 Supported MetaCL Options
 ------------------------

-`--unified-output-file="<filename>"` This MetaCL option specifies the name of the output “.c” and “.h” pair to produce, which will include the interface components from all _N_  input files.
+`--unified-output-file="<filename>"` (Default: NONE) This MetaCL option specifies the name of the output “.c” and “.h” pair to produce, which will include the interface components from all _N_  input files.
 Without this option, it will produce a pair for each input file, with the input file’s name.

-For example `./metaCL A.cl B.cl C.cl -- ...` would produce `A.c` `A.h` `B.c` `B.h` `C.c` and `C.h` with separate boilerplate, whereas ./metaCL A.cl B.cl C.cl --unified-output="myKernelWrappers" -- ...` would produce `myKernelWrappers.c` and 'myKernelWrappers.h', containing unified init/destroy boilerplate functions and wrappers for each of the functions in `A.cl` `B.cl` and `C.cl`.
-Kernel implementations remain separate in their respective files and are still individually loaded by the generated boilerplate functions
+For example `./metaCL A.cl B.cl C.cl -- ...` would produce `A.c` `A.h` `B.c` `B.h` `C.c` and `C.h` with separate boilerplate, whereas `./metaCL A.cl B.cl C.cl --unified-output="myKernelWrappers" -- ...` would produce `myKernelWrappers.c` and `myKernelWrappers.h`, containing unified init/destroy boilerplate functions and wrappers for each of the functions in `A.cl` `B.cl` and `C.cl`.
+Kernel implementations remain separate in their respective `.cl` files and are still individually loaded by the generated boilerplate functions.

+`--inline-error-check=<true/false>` (Default: TRUE) This MetaCL option can be used to _disable_ the generation of simple OpenCL Runtime API error checks in generated code, which may trade safety for a slight performance gain.
+If left on, every generated API call is immediately checked for a returned error.
+(However `clEnqueue..()` operations are **not** forced to `clFinish()`, rather the return code from the enqueue call is checked.)

 Common Project-specific compilation arguments